-A range of zones, supported by a 'Tara-lka Precinct', will be identified on the planning maps.

-- Tara-lka Precinct-specific rules will be applied, in addition to general zoning rules, to specify how subdivision and development will be managed in order to achieve the above objectives and policies. - A structure plan will guide subdivision and development within Tara-Ika area in order to achieve the above objectives and policies. - The resource consent process will provide opportunity for appropriate subdivision and development proposals that are not permitted, either because of non-compliance with environmental standards or because of the nature of the non-residential land uses. - Conditions on resource consents will control the effects of subdivision and development.
+- A range of zones, supported by a 'Taraika Precinct', will be identified on the planning maps. - Taraika precinct specific rules will be applied, in addition to general zoning rules, to specify how subdivision and development will be managed in order to achieve the above objectives and policies. - A structure plan will guide subdivision and development in the Taraika area in order to achieve the above objectives and policies. - The resource consent process will provide opportunity for appropriate subdivision and development proposals that are not permitted, either because of non-compliance with environmental standards or because of the nature of the non-residential land uses. - Conditions on resource consents will control the effects of subdivision and development.